buehlpa/TramDag/how_to_use/typical_workflow.md

 ### 3. Modelfit

-There are 3 options to load the model from the configuration file
+There are 3 options to create the model from the configuration file

 1. use the cfg object either directly if created in the same notebook: